heypete/petes-guide-to-solar-battery-chargers/main.md

-# Pete's Guide to Solar Li-Ion Battery Charger Chips & Circuits
+# Pete's Guide to Solar Li-ion Battery Charger Chips & Circuits

 ## Introduction
 Recently I've been building some small, solar-powered [Meshtastic](https://meshtastic.org/) nodes to expand the mesh network coverage in my area.
 Due to their small size and power efficiency, I have been using [RAK 4631 WisBlock](https://store.rakwireless.com/products/wisblock-meshtastic-starter-kit) systems as the core of these modules.

-The WisBlock base boards include a [TP4054](#TP4054) -- a compact (SOT-23-5 sized), linear lithium-ion (Li-Ion) charger chip to charge a Li-Ion battery connected to the module.
+The WisBlock base boards include a [TP4054](#TP4054) -- a compact (SOT-23-5 sized), linear lithium-ion (Li-ion) charger chip to charge a Li-ion battery connected to the module.
 Power for the TP4054 can be provided by either a 5V USB connection or a 5V solar panel (or other power source) connected to the board's "SOLAR" input connector.

 While I'll discuss the [TP4054 in more detail later](#TP4054), I wanted to mention that I like it in its intended role as a USB-powered battery charger and will briefly list its shortcomings when connected to a solar panel:
 1. It has a limited input voltage range (4.5-5.5V).